pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/_index.md

 meta_image: meta.png

 youll_learn:
-    - Stuff
+    - Using "stacks" for unique configurations
-    - Things
+    - Sharing values from one Pulumi program to another
-    - Whatnot
+    - Secrets

 # At least one tag is required.
 Lowercase, hyphen-delimited is recommended.
 tags: